Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 **Service control policies (SCPs)**

-Question 41

-A company is considering migrating its applications to AWS.
-Which costs should the company consider when comparing its on-premises total cost of ownership (TCO) to the TCO when running on AWS?
+_Q41: A company is considering migrating its applications to AWS.
+Which costs should the company consider when comparing its on-premises total cost of ownership (TCO) to the TCO when running on AWS?_

 - Software **license costs**
-- Data center cooling, power, and space requirements
+- **Data center cooling, power, and space requirements**
-- Hardware and infrastructure
+- **Hardware and infrastructure**

-Question 42

-_Configuring user permissions so that users can access only the resources they need to do their job follows what principle?_
+_Q42: Configuring user permissions so that users can access only the resources they need to do their job follows what principle?_

 **Principle of least privilege**

-Question 43
+> The principle of least privilege involves giving a user the minimum access required to get the job done

-A developer is building a new application and is given the option to deploy the application on-premises or to the AWS Cloud. _What benefits does the AWS Cloud provide over an on-premises deployment?_
+_Q43: A developer is building a new application and is given the option to deploy the application on-premises or to the AWS Cloud.
+What benefits does the AWS Cloud provide over an on-premises deployment?_

 - Ability to **grow and shrink** computing capacity based on demand
-- Ability to **focus on building** the application instead of managing servers
+- Ability to **focus on building the application** instead of managing servers
-- Ability to **pay-as-you-go** without upfront contracts or long-term commitments
+- Ability to **pay-as-you-go without upfront contracts** or long-term commitments

-Question 44

-A security administrator is setting up a new IAM user and has decided to grant the least privilege. _What does the principle of least privilege mean?_
+_Q44:A security administrator is setting up a new IAM user and has decided to grant the least privilege.
+What does the principle of least privilege mean?_

-Granting the **minimum requirement** to perform a task
+Granting the **minimum requiremen to perform a task**

+> The principle of least privilege means granting only the minimum requirements to perform a job or task

 Question 45